BHornick/Input-Form-2.0/README.md

--Move each GUI window into separate file for readablility -Make all items children of the parent GUI_start -remove all console prints, replace with on-screen visual updates
+-Move each GUI window into separate file for readablility -Make all items children of the parent GUI_start -remove all console prints, replace with on-screen visual updates -check resolution scaling - should work on any device, regardless of screen ratio/resolution